Public Transportation in Zagreb: Full Guide [2024 Update]

 If you don’t want to take advantage of the public transportation network and if you also don’t want to walk, you also have the option of getting a sightseeing tour with the open-top buses in the city.

-These buses are based on the ‘hop-on, hop-off’ principle, allowing you to get on and off as many times as you want.
+During May – October, the company Zagreb City Tour (official website here) provides hop on, hop off type of busses to cover the important parts of the city.
 There is also a virtual tour guide available, giving you the details about the places you visit and it is available in eight different languages.

 IMPORTANT: Make sure to double check these departure times as they could change before I manage to update the list!